-- Zeitlin, Irving.
+[©]Zeitlin, Irving.
 Ideology and the Rise of Sociological Theory, 7th edition.
-Upper Saddle River, NJ: Prentice-Hall, 2001. - b.
+Upper Saddle River, NJ: Prentice-Hall, 2001.

+b.
 Specific ideas used as evidence for your argument or interpretation: First consider whether the ideas you're mentioning are "common knowledge" according to the definition in point 3 above; if so, you may not need to give a reference.
-But when you're relying on ideas that might be disputed by people in your discipline, establish that they're trustworthy by referring to authoritative sources. - European revolutionaries of the period were united by a common enemy: absolutism. - "One accidental factor which reinforced the internationalism of 1830-48 was exile.
-Most political militants of the Continental left were expatriates for some time, many for decades".
+But when you're relying on ideas that might be disputed by people in your discipline, establish that they're trustworthy by referring to authoritative sources.

+^{ce} European revolutionaries of the period were united by a common enemy: absolutism.1